Richmond Park: Holly Lodge

 Princess Alexandra has been Holly Lodge Centre's Royal Patron since 2007.
-In 2011 she opened the Centre's Victorian-themed pharmacy, Mr Palmer's Chymist.
+In 2011 she opened the centre's Victorian-themed pharmacy, Mr Palmer's Chymist.
 This includes the original interior, artefacts and dispensing records dating from 1865, from a chemist's shop in Mortlake, and is used for educational activities.
-The Centre also includes a replica Victorian schoolroom, and a kitchen garden planted with varieties of vegetables used in Victorian times and herbs cultivated for their medicinal properties.
+The centre also includes a replica Victorian schoolroom, and a kitchen garden planted with varieties of vegetables used in Victorian times and herbs cultivated for their medicinal properties.

 Pembroke Lodge

 Pembroke Lodge and some associated houses stand in their own garden within the park.
-In 1847 Pembroke Lodge became the home of the then Prime Minister, Lord John Russell and was later the childhood home of his grandson, Bertrand Russell.
+In 1847 Pembroke Lodge became the home of the then Prime Minister, Lord John Russell, and from 1876 to 1890 was the childhood home of his grandson, Bertrand Russell.
 It is now a popular restaurant with views across the Thames Valley.

 Thatched House Lodge

-Thatched House Lodge was the London home of U.S. General Dwight D. Eisenhower during the Second World War.
+Thatched House Lodge was the London home of United States General Dwight D. Eisenhower during the Second World War.
 Since 1963 it has been the residence of Princess Alexandra, The Honourable Lady Ogilvy.
-It was originally built as two houses in 1673 for two Richmond Park Keepers, as Aldridge Lodge.
-Enlarged in 1727, the two houses were joined and renamed Thatched House Lodge in 1771 by Sir John Soane.
+It was originally built as two houses in 1673 for two Richmond Park Keepers, as Aldridge Lodge, and was enlarged in 1727, possibly by William Kent, as a home for Sir Robert Walpole.
+The two houses were joined and renamed Thatched House Lodge in 1771 by Sir John Soane.
 The gardens include an 18th-century two-room thatched summer house which gave the main house its name.